Rim-code-bsta/UniMates_Project/README.md

 ### 💭 The Problem

 Ever felt like you're the only one studying for that 8 AM exam?
-Or wanted a gym buddy at 1 am but didn't know who to ask?
+Or wanted a gym buddy but didn't know who to ask?
 Campus life can feel isolating when you can't find people who match your energy and schedule! 😔

 ### 💖 Our Solution